waako/drupaldev-nginx/README.md

 #DrupalDev nginx

 Modified vagrant config from puphpet.
-Supports Drupal 6/7/8 (sorry no 5).
+Supports Drupal 6/7/8.
 Built in Drush and Composer.

 #Mods
 1. Removed xhprof it doesn't work in this config